artefactual/atom-docs/user-manual/import-export/export-xml.rst

 Including digital objects with an XML clipboard export
 ------------------------------------------------------

-Some AtoM sites are :ref:`configured <clipboard-settings>` configured to enable users to include attached digital objects when exporting archival descriptions from the clipboard.
+Some AtoM sites are :ref:`configured <clipboard-settings>` to enable users to include attached digital objects when exporting archival descriptions from the clipboard.
 In this case, the Export options screen will include a checkbox for "Include digital objects".